Reconstructing the Geometry of Random Geometric Graphs: Introduction

+\underline{Connection to Manifold Learning.} The manifold assumption in machine learning is a popular assumption postulating that many models of data arise from distributions over manifolds, see e.g.~\cite{DDC23,ADC19,FILLN21,FILN20,FILN23,ADL23} among many others.
+A major problem studied in this is the inference problem of estimating an unknown manifold given data sampled from the manifold.
+Some of the foundational work in this area shows that in many situations given the (possibly noisy) distances between sampled points it is possible to estimate the unknown manifold.

+In our setup, points are again sampled from a manifold but now the data is a graph.
+In the graph each sampled point corresponds to a vertex and an edge is included with probability that depends in a strictly monotone fashion on the (embedded) distance of the corresponding endpoints.
+Reconstructing a manifold from a graph is a more difficult question than manifold learning from exact distances between the sampled points as for every pair of point we only have access to a binary variable whose sampling probability depends on the distance rather to the distance itself.

-\begin{cor} Assume the same settings as in Theorem~\ref{thm: geodInformal}.
-There exist an absolute constant $c > 0$ and a deterministic polynomial-in-$n$ time algorithm that takes $G=G(n,M,\mu,\rp)$ as input, and outputs, with probability $1 - n^{-\omega(1)}$, a smooth Riemannian manifold $(\widehat{M}, \widehat{g})$ which is diffeomorphic to $(M,g)$, together with a diffeomorphism
+Combining our result with the main results of~\cite{FIKLN20,FILLN21}, it is possible to recover a manifold that is close to the one that the data is sampled from. \begin{corollary} Assume the same settings as in Theorem~\ref{thm: geodInformal}.
+There exist an absolute constant $c > 0$ and a deterministic polynomial time algorithm that takes $G=G(n,M,\mu,\rp)$ as input, and outputs, with probability $1 - n^{-\omega(1)}$, a smooth Riemannian manifold $(\widehat{M}, \widehat{g})$ which is diffeomorphic to $(M,g)$, together with a diffeomorphism